mbiegel1/cmsc447_hw1_final/README.md

 ### Running the application
-Launch the python file to start the sever by entering the following command from within the src/ folder:
+Launch the python file to start the sever by entering the following command from within the `src/ folder`:
     <br>`python3 flask_backend.py`<br>

 This will start flask and the application, giving you an address to enter into your browser to view the website